thufschmitt/tix-papers/implem/extensions.md

-The language we until here referred to as Nix was only a subset of the actual Nix language.
+The language we studied was only a subset of the actual Nix language.

 We here present some parts of the language that have been omitted until now and an informal typing for them.